 58 – Get your drink on in the Power & Light District

 A behemoth of a destination, this entertainment district is home to more than 100 shops and restaurants — including the city’s only IMAX theater — as well as an array of lively nightlife venues.

 Start the evening at the Zoo Bar dive bar, enjoy the live music at Howl at the Moon and then grab a cocktail or two at SoT!

 59 – Get buzzed on Dunkel, Helles, or Hefeweizen at KC Bier Co

 While Kansas City has a thriving craft beer scene with plenty of choices for watering holes, if you’re after a classic German lager, Bier Co is the only place worth visiting.

 Down near Overland Park, this Bierehall is the only one in the city that offers German-style beer made using malt and hops imported directly from Germany.

 Where to next?

 If you’ve ticked Kansas City off the bucket list, it might be time to start planning the next leg of the trip.
-If you’re driving, considering heading about 4 hours east to St. Louis — from there, head south to Memphis or Nashville — both incredible cities for music lovers.
+If you’re driving, consider heading about 4 hours east to St. Louis — from there, head south to Memphis or Nashville — both incredible cities for music lovers.
 Don’t miss Oklahoma too, or head North and make sure to try some of the fun things to do in Minneapolis.

 We hope you’ve enjoyed our selection of things to do in Kansas City!
 If you have any other must-see suggestions, feel free to let us know in the comments!